aukspot/dles/README.md

 - [Stackle](https://www.stackle.fun) - Build the tallest possible stack of words, swapping out one letter and scrambling the rest with each new word.
 - [Stacks](https://www.theatlantic.com/games/stacks/) - Stack words from the word bank to create new words going horizontally.
 (From The Atlantic)
 - [Stat Mini Crossword](https://www.statnews.com/stat-mini-crossword/) - A weekday mini crossword that's often health and medicine focused.
+- [SteppedUpdle](https://steppedupdle.com) - Solve 4 Wordle puzzles in a row, each word one letter longer than the last.
+You have 20 total guesses.
 - [Stepwords](https://stepwords.xyz) - A word ladder game where each word is an anagram of the previous word plus an extra letter.
 - [Summit Game](https://summit-puzzle.me) - With one clue to get you started, find the 5 interconnected words to complete the summit in the shortest time.
 - [Survivle](https://lazyguyy.github.io/survivle) - Try to lose the Wordle game by guessing 7 or more times, but you must utilize all gained information for each guess.